basebala/MisleadTRL/README.md

 ## Starting the Reward Model Server

+The reward model server is part of the [MisleadLM](https://github.com/luk-s/MisleadLM) repository, which is a fork from the original paper "Language Models Learn to Mislead Humans via RLHF".

 **Option 1: Use Pre-trained Reward Model (Recommended)**

 You can use a pre-trained reward model from Hugging Face instead of training your own.
 The reward model checkpoint is available at: [basebala/reward-model-checkpoint-qa](https://huggingface.co/basebala/reward-model-checkpoint-qa)